eygilbert/egdb_intl/doc/reference.md

         MTC_THRESHOLD = 10,
     };

-**Notes**: enumerates integer values returned by `egdb_lookup()` on the MTC-database.
+**Notes**: enumerates integer values returned by `egdb_lookup()` on the MTC database.
 The following values will be returned, depending on the position being queried:

   - For positions that are closer than `MTC_THRESHOLD` to a conversion move, `MTC_LESS_THAN_THRESHOLD` will be returned.
-  - Otherwise, the number of moves (not plies) to a conversion move will be returned.
+  - Otherwise, the number of plies to a conversion move will be returned.
-    - The MTC-databases do not store positions that are closer than `MTC_THRESHOLD` plies to a conversion move.
+    - The MTC databases do not store positions that are closer than `MTC_THRESHOLD` plies to a conversion move, because this allows the databases to be much smaller than if all positions were stored.
 It will only return even MTC values, because the database represents the MTC value internally by half the number of plies.
 The true value is either the returned `value` or `value - 1`.
     - An application program can infer the true even or odd value of a position by looking up the MTC values of the position's successors.
 If the best successor MTC value is the same as the position's, then the position's true value is 1 less than the returned value.

 ---